Last update: 25.08.2017. We added content and made recommendation and review section easier to use.

 On the other hand, fast-action rods allow you to cast with much greater accuracy and can help experienced anglers set the hook in large fish.

-Use a rod with a length that suits your purposes.
 When all other things are equal, longer rods enable you to cast farther than short poles do.
 So you want to use the longest rod that you are comfortable with when casting distance is important.

 By contrast, if you spend a lot of time fishing from crowded piers or using jigging spoons, a shorter rod is more useful.